...A boring day after boring day

 The game begins with your main character (who you can choose the name and gender of, although canonically the Protagonist is a girl named Tamaki) as an Ordinary High-School Student at Karukozaka High School who is just about to go home for the day... and then, suddenly, things go very wrong.
 Your school doesn't seem to be on Earth anymore, demons roam the hallways, and a student named Hazama has gone missing... except he seems to be appearing to you as a kind of astral projection, taunting you.
 It'll be up to you and a partner of your choosing to get to the bottom of what is going on - and what Hazama may have planned for the school and the world.

 The game has a cell phone prequel called Shin Megami Tensei: if...
-Hazama's Chapter, which details Hazama's past and his rise as the Emperor.
+Hazama's Chapter, which details Hazama's past.

 After many years, the game finally got an English fan-translation, which can be obtained here.

 There's a one volume manga adaptation of the game released in Japan.
 However, it's been translated by fans outside of Japanese.

 This game provides examples of:

 - Action Girl: Tamaki, Reiko and Yumi are the game's most prominent female characters, and are all badass.